seanbao/mnemonas/docs/api-reference.en.md

 | `PUT` | `/api/v1/settings` | Update settings |
 | `GET` | `/api/v1/settings/webdav-credentials` | Get current WebDAV credential status |

-Settings updates can change WebDAV prefix, read-only mode, share configuration, favorite configuration, alert configuration, disk-health monitoring, scheduled Scrub maintenance, dataplane connection settings, and retention/versioning policies at runtime.
+Settings updates can change WebDAV prefix, read-only mode, auth mode, share configuration, favorite configuration, alert configuration, disk-health monitoring, scheduled Scrub maintenance, dataplane connection settings, and retention/versioning policies at runtime.
 Alert updates include Webhook, Telegram, and SMTP email notification settings; disk-health updates include temperature and media-wear thresholds.
 Scheduled Scrub updates immediately replace the running background scheduler.
 Server listener/TLS changes and CDC chunk-size changes are saved but require restarting the affected service before they take effect.

-`server.host` must be empty, `*`, a valid hostname, IPv4, or IPv6 literal, without a port, whitespace, or control characters; set the port through `server.port`. `server.trusted_proxy_hops` controls whether forwarded headers from trusted reverse proxies are honored when evaluating HTTPS request semantics. `webdav.prefix` is normalized to a `/`-prefixed URL path, must not contain backslash, `?`, `#`, or control characters, and when enabled must not overlap `/`, `/api`, `/s`, or `/health`.
+`server.host` must be empty, `*`, a valid hostname, IPv4, or IPv6 literal, without a port, whitespace, or control characters; set the port through `server.port`. `server.trusted_proxy_hops` controls whether forwarded headers from trusted reverse proxies are honored when evaluating HTTPS request semantics. `webdav.auth_type` supports `users`, `basic`, and `none`; `users` requires app auth to remain enabled. `webdav.prefix` is normalized to a `/`-prefixed URL path, must not contain backslash, `?`, `#`, or control characters, and when enabled must not overlap `/`, `/api`, `/s`, or `/health`.
 Non-empty `share.base_url` and `alerts.webhook_url` values must be absolute `http` or `https` URLs.
 Alert `webhook_method` supports `GET` and `POST`; custom webhook headers use `"Key: Value"` strings with valid HTTP token names and values without newlines or control characters.
 When `alerts.telegram_enabled` is true, `telegram_bot_token` and `telegram_chat_id` are required; the bot token cannot contain whitespace, `/`, `?`, or `#` and is never returned by settings or diagnostics responses.
 When `alerts.email_enabled` is true, `smtp_host`, `smtp_from`, and at least one `smtp_to` recipient are required, `smtp_port` must be 1-65535, and sender/recipient values must be valid email addresses. `disk_health.command` must be a single executable name or absolute path, `disk_health.media_wear_critical_percent` must not be lower than `disk_health.media_wear_warning_percent`, and each `disk_health.devices[].path` must be absolute. `maintenance.scrub.schedule_interval` and `maintenance.scrub.retry_interval` must be positive duration strings, and `maintenance.scrub.max_retries` must be zero or greater. `dataplane.grpc_address` must be a valid `host:port` address with port 1-65535 and no whitespace or control characters.
 CDC chunk sizes must satisfy `65536 <= min_chunk_size < avg_chunk_size < max_chunk_size <= 67108864`.
 Invalid settings return `400 Bad Request` without mutating the running config.

 ### Public-Access Security Self-Check